Unity-Technologies/ml-agents/docs/Learning-Environment-Design.md

 You must assign a Brain to every Agent, but you can share Brains between multiple Agents.
-Each Agent will make its own observations and act independently, but will use the same decision-making logic and, for **Internal Brains**, the same trained TensorFlow model.
+Each Agent will make its own observations and act independently, but will use the same decision-making logic and, for **Learning Brains**, the same trained TensorFlow model.

 ### Academy